openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 no arguments are specified (ie: ``ORTSAutoSize ()`` was entered in the Wagon section) then all three offsets are assumed to be 0 meters.

-Note that automatic sizing uses the nearest LOD of the main shape file.
-LODs for further distances and freight animation shape files have no effect on the automatic sizing.
+Note that automatic sizing uses the nearest LOD of the main shape file and attached freight animations.
+LODs for further distances have no effect on the automatic sizing. :ref:`Shape descriptor overrides <features-shape-manipulation>` are also not considered at this phase, so if any changes are made in the .sd file, this feature may not provide good results.
 This method also works best for rolling stock with standard buffers/couplers on each end.
 Automatic sizing generally can't produce reasonable results for articulated rolling stock.
 And should something go wrong with the shape file causing automatic sizing to fail, OR will revert to the values entered in the ``Size`` parameter.

 Improved wagon alignment tools
 ------------------------------